dsgantivac/simpleNode_rest/README.md

 ## Enviromant variables

-modify .env file, to change the environment variables.
+modify the .env file, to change the environment variables.

 - PORT
 - DB_NAME